What is Cross-Browser Testing and Why is it Needed?

 Cross-browser testing has become increasingly important as more products come out and more users continue to differ in what browsers and devices they choose to access products from.
 This is why tools that help the testing process easier and lead to faster detection of bugs need to be encouraged to make up for the ever-growing demand of everyday users.

-This blog was written by Okosa Leonard at KushoAI.
+This blog is written by Okosa Leonard at KushoAI.
 We're building an AI agent that tests your APIs for you.
 Bring in API information and watch KushoAI turn it into fully functional and exhaustive test suites in minutes.